tgjohnst/pihole-guide/README.md

 **MicroSD card**

 - The raspberry pi has no storage, so you'll need a microSD card that's at least 4GB to hold the operating system and data.
 Though you can potentially get by with 4GB, I recommend 8GB-16GB so that you have space to store logs and data.
 - You'll also need something that can read/write MicroSD cards.
 If you have a current/old Android phone, it can most likely read/write SD cards (I used my old Motorola droid).
 Most laptops have an SD card slot.
-If not, readers are available online for a few dollars e.g. this one TODO or this one TODO.
+If not, readers are available online for a few dollars.
-- If you don't want to go through the trouble of creating the SD card, cards are available (e.g. TODO TODO TODO) which are pre-loaded with the raspberry pi operating system for about the same price as a card itself.
+- If you don't want to go through the trouble of creating the SD card, cards are available which are pre-loaded with the raspberry pi operating system for about the same price as a card itself.

 **USB mouse/keyboard and monitor**